withziang/notes/Bootstrap.md

 # Boostrap note
-The most nobrainer framework in React
+The most no-brainer framework in React

 ## React-Bootstrap `2.10.2`